Skip to content

 1 / 1

-2 - The company has reported a total of two women as "leaders at manager level", accounting for 3% of the senior management team.
+5 - The company reports a total of 5 (10%) women in the senior management team.

 • Y